mvsde/website/content/blog/2022-07-31-bye-bye-man-hello-eins.md

 > **Eins** spaziert nicht einfach nach Mordor.
 > {lang=de translate=no}

-[^1]: The _Duden_ is the most well-known German dictionary.
+[^duden-rechtschreibrat]: The _Duden_ is the most well-known German dictionary.
 The actual “standards body” for German is the _Council for German Orthography_.
 While the _Duden_ is becoming increasingly progressive, the _Council_ is [staffed by a bunch of boomers](https://www.rechtschreibrat.com/ueber-den-rat/), so, we can safely ignore it.